YOU’RE GONNA NEED A BIGGER BOAT

 The exhibition features pages from the archive of Dick Hambidge, a sign writer from East Kent, who documented his works in meticulous photographic albums, presenting an alternative record of provincial life.

-Also on show is a selection of erudite political ‘lampoons’ by Ditching printmaker Philip Hagreen.
-His woodcuts feel as relevant now as when they were published eighty years ago.
+Also on show is a selection of erudite political ‘lampoons’ by Ditchling printmaker Philip Hagreen, loaned by Ditchling Museum of Art + Craft.
+Hagreen’s wood engravings feel as relevant now as when they were published eighty years ago.

 Visitors will be able to see an intriguing selection of original items from Clark Brothers of Manchester, who continue to hand produce point-of-sale marketing materials for a disappearing High Street.

-Finally, the exhibition will also feature a selection of locally relevant material, an interactive photo opportunity, social media content, a marketing soundtrack and a new series of Evans’ own binary screen prints.
+Finally, the exhibition will also feature an interactive photo opportunity, social media content, a marketing soundtrack and a new series of Evans’ own binary screen prints.
+Look out for people in Nottingham who will be participating in a project that Jason is running alongside the exhibition; they will be wearing T-shirts which feature a wood-engraving by Philip Hagreen.
+You can find out more about this project here on the blog.

 » JASON EVANS